-Upon opening its’ doors, We had an immediate outpouring of adults with disabilities coming forth and seeking job placement services.
-Additionally, after consulting a variety of local agencies who also work with individuals with disabilities, it was undeniable that this service was much needed in our West Michigan community.
-We are proud to have placed six job seekers within the first year and more than tripled that number in the following nine months!
-As these numbers continue to increase, we are rising to the occasion to successfully support individuals with developmental disabilities and connect them to meaningful employment so they may thrive as individuals, and thrive within our community.
+After consulting a variety of local agencies who also work with individuals with disabilities, it was undeniable that this service was much needed in our West Michigan community.
+Upon opening its doors, Beyond26 had an immediate outpouring of individuals coming forth and seeking job placement services.
+Today, Beyond26 is constantly striving to successfully support individuals with disabilities and connect them to meaningful employment so they may thrive as individuals, and thrive within our community.